OfficeDev/Office-Add-in-samples/Samples/outlook-set-signature/README.md

 ## Features

 - Use event-based activation to respond to events when the task pane is not open.
-- Let the user choose and set a signature for messages and appointments.
+- Set a signature for Outlook to use in messages and appointments.

 ## Applies to